mattgraham/mattgraham.github.io/_posts/2012-06-14-Octokindle.md

 <p>Feel free to submit pull requests with new octocat screensavers.
 I'll accept and reject them based on my personal biases, and taste in design.</p>

 <h2>Removing Advertisements</h2>
 <p>There are ways on the interweb to remove the advertisements from your kindle.
-Hoevere, my recomendation is, pay for them.
+However, my recommendation is, pay for them.
 Goto "Manage Your Devices" tab in your amazon account and unsubscribe from special offers.
-Its anoying I understand, but the right thing to do.</p>
+Its annoying I understand, but the right thing to do.</p>

 <h2>Jailbreak</h2>
 <ol>